Pittsburgh Morrys

 The Pittsburgh Morrys were a professional American basketball team in Pittsburgh, Pennsylvania.
-The Morrys were cited by the Pittsburgh Sun-Telegraph as one of the greatest quartets in the eastern United States.
+The Morrys were cited by the Pittsburgh Sun-Telegraph as one of the greatest quintets in the eastern United States.

-Information
+History

 The team was founded in 1920.
 The team was sponsored by Morry Goldman, who was a Pittsburgh haberdasher.
-The team was nicknamed, "The Second-Story Morrys" due to Goldman's store being on the second floor.
+The team was nicknamed the "Second-Story Morrys" due to Goldman's store being on the second floor.
 The Morrys were often known as "The Morry Five" and "The Morry Big Five".
 They were said to be from Braddock, Pennsylvania early on.